 Summer Session offers flexibility for balancing learning with other summer plans through three 4-week terms, two 8-week terms and a 12-week term.
 Additional terms of varying length include field, weekend and online classes.
 Most students take close to six credits over the summer.
 Summer Session supports focused study while providing the opportunity to complete a difficult course, fulfill a prerequisite, concentrate on one or two classes, or enroll in a special topic course.
 The majority of CSU students participate in Summer Session at some point, which helps them stay on track for graduation and realize long-lasting financial benefits.

 - Improve GPA

-- More than 60% of CSU students who took a summer class improved their grade point average
+- Many CSU students who take summer classes improve their grade point average

 - Take a class that may have a waiting list during the fall or spring semesters